Parliament of the United Kingdom: Lords Temporal

-The Lords Temporal consists of 92 hereditary peers and all life peers appointed under the Life Peerages Act 1958 (currently numbering around 700).
+The Lords Temporal consists all life peers appointed under the Life Peerages Act 1958 (currently numbering around 700).

-Two hereditary peers sit ex officio by virtue of being the Earl Marshal or the Lord Great Chamberlain.
-Each of the other 90 are elected for life upon a seat becoming vacant.
-15 members are elected by the whole House whilst the other 75 are elected by all the hereditary peers, including those not sitting in the Lords.
-Currently, a standing rule divides these seats between the parties with a replacement peer from one party subject to an election only by peers of that party.
-Formerly, all hereditary peers were members of the Lords, until the passage of the House of Lords Act 1999 limited their numbers to 92.

 Life peers are appointed by the monarch, on the advice of the prime minister.
 Typically, these are members of the party of the prime minister, however some peers from other parties are also generally appointed.

 House of Commons

 As of 2019, the House consists of 650 members; this total includes the Speaker, who by convention renounces partisan affiliation and does not take part in debates or votes, as well as three Deputy Speakers, who also do not participate in debates or votes but formally retain their party membership.
 Each Member of Parliament (MP) is chosen by a single constituency by the First-Past-the-Post electoral system.
 There are 650 constituencies in the United Kingdom, each made up of an average of 65,925 voters.
 The First-Past-the-Post system means that every constituency elects one MP each.
 Each voter assigns one vote for one candidate, and the candidate with the most votes in each constituency is elected as MP to represent their constituency.
 Members sit for a maximum of five years, although elections are generally called before that maximum limit is reached.

 A party needs to win 326 constituencies (known as "seats") to win a majority in the House of Commons.
 If no party achieves a majority, then a situation of no overall control occurs – commonly known as a "Hung Parliament".
 In case of a Hung Parliament, the party with the most seats has the opportunity to form a coalition with other parties, so their combined seat tally extends past the 326-seat majority.

 The House of Commons is the most powerful of the components of Parliament, particularly due to its sole right to determine taxation and the supply of money to the government.
 Additionally, the prime minister and leader of the government sits in the House, having acquiring this position by virtue of having the confidence of the other members.
 This also means that the House is also the primary location in which the government faces scrutiny, as expressed through Question Time and the work of various select committees.